mvrkvincent/Fairbnb/README.md

 ### Fairbnb -

-Fairbnb, a clone of Airbnb, is a travel accommodation application that allows users to host travelers or book a space free of charge.
+A clone of Airbnb, Fairbnb is a travel accommodation application that allows users to host travelers or book a space free of charge.

+***